‘Tis the season for gratitude, aka Thanksgiving.

 - Gratitude is one characteristic of longer marriages.

 And there is lots of research that confirms grateful people are happier and generally healthier than ungrateful people.

 So it’s in your best interest to be grateful!

 But feeling grateful isn’t much good if you don’t share it.

 “Feeling gratitude and not expressing it is like wrapping a present and not giving it.” —William Arthur Ward

 As Thanksgiving approaches, think of ways to let your spouse know you are grateful for them, and for your marriage.

-Here’s one idea: In a simple notebook or journal, write down two or three reasons you are grateful for your spouse.
-Start this at least a few weeks before Thanksgiving, and do it every day.
-Then find a time to present your gift of gratitude.
-You might tie a ribbon around the book and leave it on their pillow.
-Or you might find a time and place to read the words aloud to your love.
-This could become an annual tradition, and a very fitting way to celebrate the season with your spouse.
+- Write down two or three specific reasons you are grateful for your spouse.
+Do this for several days.
+Then tie a ribbon around the pages and give them to your spouse.
+Or find a time when you can read your thoughts out loud to the one you love.
+This could become an annual tradition, and a very fitting way to celebrate the season.